medic/cht-docs/content/en/core/process/workflow.md

 ## Writing

-We place a high importance on consistency and usability of CHT documentation.
-After all, the CHT is an open source software deployed in communities around the globe.
-The CHT [documentation style guide]({{< ref "docs-style-guide" >}}) will help you to write documentation in the most consistent and useful way.
+We place a high importance on consistency and usability of CHT documentation so that it is accessible and understood by a wide audience.
+The CHT [documentation style guide]({{< ref "docs-style-guide" >}}) will help to write documentation in the most consistent and useful way.

 ## Commits